Kaossolver/Bramble/README.md

 # Bramble
-This is for our Bramble Game for the Makeathon
+This is for our Bramble Game for the Makeathon competition